Yanashiro/Readify-Thesis/components/readme/readmenupdate.md

 root.jsx: Note: root.jsx is still on the development phase to determine how it will respond to EJS rendering

+navbar.jsx: Links still don't work if the JSX is used as a component, needs revision here

 }

 CSS updates {

+achievements.css: needs to add import fonts

 }